Music stand: Types

-Folding Stands
+Folding stands

 Lightweight

 Folding stands, also known as karate rangers, range from inexpensive, lightweight models made of metal, which are designed to hold a few pages of sheet music or a thin songbook, to stronger, more expensive heavy-duty models.
 Metal folding stands often have solid wire extensions or metal "arms" which can be folded out to support more than two pages of music or over-size sheets or pages.
 This is the kind most often used by music students in youth orchestras.
 When folded, a folding music stand can often fit in an instrument case or backpack.
 They are a popular stand type for practicing, rehearsals, auditions and even some types of performances.
 Amateur orchestras and some youth orchestras may ask members to bring folding stands to rehearsals, and sometimes also to performances, as this saves the ensemble the cost of buying or renting, and transporting one or more racks of non-folding stands.

 Lightweight stands are not designed to support heavy books of music such as full-size fake books; while the fake book may stay open on the stand, the music stand may fall over.
 Folding stands consist of a rack for the music and a telescoping cylindrical column for supporting the rack, with screws or other fastening devices to secure the extended columns at the desired height.
 Folding stands typically have a foldable tripod that supports the column and the music shelf.
 The rack area for holding the music is either pre-set at a slight incline away from the performer (as compared with being straight up), so that music will lie open naturally, or the degree of incline can be adjusted.

 The portability of lightweight music stands can lead to some problems.
 Heavy fake books or full scores may overload the stand, leading to it falling over when a performer turns a page.
 Also, when a lightweight stand is used with its column fully extended, as by a standing orchestral timpanist or double bass player, a heavy part may be "tippy" on the over-extended column.
 Oversized parts, which are used in some contemporary classical music, may be too wide to be supported by the stand; a solution that some musicians use is to use multiple stands for oversize parts.
 During outdoor performances, such as playing at a wedding, picnic or a bandstand, lightweight stands may be blown over by wind, which can interrupt a performance or even, if the stand strikes an instrument, damage the finish of an instrument.

+According to various online retailers, Hamilton Stands invented the modern folding music stand in 1883.